missive/emoji-mart/README.md

 ```

 ## Custom emojis
 You can provide custom emojis which will show up in their own category.
+You can either use a single image as imageUrl or use a spritesheet as shown in the second object.

 ```js
 import { Picker } from 'emoji-mart'